Skip to content

 Location Name

-Alternatives - Quad Cities Office
+Alternatives - Macomb Office

 Assists older adults to remain independent in their home as long as possible by providing an evaluation of the older adults' needs, developing a plan of care to meet those needs, and monitoring their plan to make changes as appropriate to keep them independent.